skip to Main Content

 Electronic Approach

 This is the most common approach hackers use to gain confidential information access.
-Attackers gather the information of targets via search engines.
-Phishing or baiting is some attacks that come under this attack.
+Attackers gather information about targets via search engines.
+Phishing or baiting are some attacks that fall under this category.

 Phishing:

-This is the most common social engineering techniques.
-Email, social media, and messaging are used to trick victims into providing sensitive information.
-The common characteristics of phishing are messages to attract the attention of the users.
+This is the most common social engineering technique.
+Email, social media, and messaging trick victims into providing sensitive information.
+The common characteristics of phishing are messages to attract users’ attention.

-• They send messages to stimulate the curiosity of the victims and make them visit a specific website; they might use messages with a sense of urgency and make them disclose sensitive data to resolve the situation, use a shortened URL or link to redirect the victims to malicious domains, etc.
+• They send messages to stimulate the victims’ curiosity and make them visit a specific website; they might use letters with a sense of urgency, disclose sensitive data to resolve the situation, use a shortened URL or link to redirect the victims to malicious domains, etc.

-• They may even use email messages and use forged sender addresses to believe that the email is from a trusted source.
+• They may even use email messages and forged sender addresses to believe the email is from a trusted source.

-• Phishing social engineering attacks can be avoided by deploying SPAM filters, installing updated anti-virus, or create security policies.
+• Phishing social engineering attacks can be avoided by deploying SPAM filters, installing updated antivirus, or creating security policies.

 • Encrypting all the sensitive details of the organization is necessary.
 Employees must be trained with mock phishing attacks.